nnsW3/Open-Grants-Program/applications/DipoleOracle.md

 * We were rewarded 2020 Asia Pacific Low Carbon Lifestyle Challenge Prize issued by the United Nations Environment Programme (UNEP)

 ## About Dipole
 Dipole Tech is a Distributed Energy Resource aggregator, providing services for the massive amount of distributed energy assets that will emerge in the future and facilitating the decarbonization of the energy system.
-Dipole Tech develops an independent Substrate-based blockchain which records all stages within the industry and enables interoperability from DER assets.
+Dipole Tech develops an independent Substrate-based blockchain that records all stages within the industry and enables interoperability from DER assets.
 Learn more by visiting the Dipole Tech website  or following them on Twitter.